AlanJs26/goyabu-cli/README.md

 > -  `--player` specify the player do you want to use (default: mpv)
 > -  `--scraper` use specified scraper to fetch the episodes
 > -  `--update` fetch the number of total episodes of the items in history.
+> -  `--server` serves a list of animes as a m3u playlist through the network.
+> -  `--config` change the default config.
+> -  `--anilist_sync` sync your local history with anilist
 > -  `--yes` accept all default options. it is useful then you already know the full name of the anime/series
 > -  `--config-dir` specify the folder to save the playlist file

+for more information run `anime --help`

+### Anilist

+to enable anilist sync,to enable synchronization with anilist, you must first run the command `anime --config` and select the field 'token'.
+This will open a browser window asking for confirmation.

 ### MPV